About the live stream

 Is it allowed to carry out DoS/DDoS attacks on infrastructure and services?

-DoS/DDoS attacks on the infrastructures of either the organisers or other participants are strictly prohibited and can end in a zero-result for the task.
+DoS/DDoS attacks on the infrastructures of either the organizers or other participants are strictly prohibited and can end in a zero-result for the task.
 Red Team will not be using DoS/DDoS as an attack method.

 Does the amount of lost confidential data have an effect on the results of the first scenario?